IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Managing-mt-site.md

     Details about the instance endpoints and connections are displayed.
 Learn more about this topic <a href="https://cloud.ibm.com/docs/vmware-service?topic=vmware-service-vcda-adding-deleting-private-ep" target="_blank">here</a>.

     - **Instance endpoints** - Public instance endpoints are provided by IBM.
 Clients can request new endpoints for private connections.
-Additional charges apply when ordering new private endpoints.
+Extra charges apply when new private endpoints are added.

     - **VMware Shared pairings** - Create and manage cloud-to-cloud connections between the instance and VMware Shared instances. **VMware Shared has been withdrawn and will reach end of support on January 15, 2025.**